 Amy has redefined the concept of growth by putting patients at the center and identifying the way hospital systems need to grow in order to best take care of those they serve.
 Her approach to tackling access and affordability has yielded surprising collaborations with those traditionally considered competitors.
 For example, Atlantic Health System’s recent partnership with MedExpress now serves as a model of how the health needs of a community can be better served when former competitors work together to coordinate care.

 Making waves and breaking barriers is nothing new for Amy.
 In 2013, the Baltimore Sun named her one of their 50 Women to Watch and a local ABC News series featured her in a series on women advancing in the workforce.
 Amy is also a great example of a strong and compassionate female voice making an impact in health care and shaping the industry.
-Becker’s Hospital Review included her on their December 2017 list of 130 Women Hospital and Health System Leaders to Know (nationally) and NJBIZ named her one of the top health care leaders in New Jersey for 2018 and presented her with a Healthcare Hero Award for Innovation in 2019.
+Becker’s Hospital Review included her on their December 2017 list of 130 Women Hospital and Health System Leaders to Know (nationally).
+What's more, NJBIZ named her one of the top health care leaders in New Jersey for 2018 and presented her with a Healthcare Hero Award for Innovation in 2019.

 Amy earned her Bachelor of Arts degree in Communications from the University of Minnesota, and her Master of Science degree in Health Services Administration from Barry University in Miami.